Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: Background on the LLLL

 \section{Background on the LLLL}

-The simplest criterion for the LLL or the LLLL is the symmetric criterion $e p d \leq 1$.
-This depends on only two properties of the collection $\mathcal B$: namely, the dependency structure among the bad-events, and their probabilities.
-A number of other criteria can be stated in these terms, and are frequently used in combinatorial constructions, including the asymmetric LLL criterion and the cluster-expansion criterion.
-The strongest criterion of this form the \emph{Shearer criterion} \cite{shearer}.
+Consider some resampling-space $\mathcal B$ with a lopsidependency relation $\sim$.
+The simplest criterion for the LLL or the LLLL on $\mathcal B$ is the symmetric criterion $e p d \leq 1$, where $p$ is the maximum probability of any bad-event and $d$ is the maximum dependency of any bad-event.
+A number of other criteria such as the asymmetric criterion can also be stated in terms of the probabilities and dependency-structure of the bad-events; the most general of these is \emph{Shearer's criterion} \cite{shearer}.
+Parallel algorithms usually need a slightly stronger criterion which we refer to as \emph{$\epsilon$-slack}: the vector of probabilities $(1+\epsilon) \Pr_{\Omega}(B)$ must satisfy Shearer's criterion for $\epsilon > 0$.

-We will describe the Shearer criterion in terms of stable-set sequences, which is more useful for analyzing the MT algorithms.
+We will describe the Shearer criterion in terms of stable-set sequences, which is a more useful tool for analyzing the MT algorithms.
 The connection between stable-set sequences and the original form of Shearer's criterion was developed by Kolipaka \& Szegedy \cite{kolipaka}.